Opus One Tone of Voice — Napa & Partnership

 What is Opus One's brand message?

-Opus One's core message is about A Place, A Promise, A Wine.
-Their concept "Napa Wine" drives their mission: Deliver excellence in wine.
+Opus One's core message: A Place, A Promise, A Wine Their mission: Deliver excellence in wine

 What makes Opus One's brand voice unique?

 Opus One stands out through their napa, partnership, iconic communication style.
-Their central brand tension — "Ordinary vs. Exceptional" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Ordinary vs. Exceptional", shapes how they communicate across the Food & Beverage sector.

 What language style does Opus One use?